Wolodmr/iovote/docs_backup/about.md

   <li>✅ <strong>Restricted Voting Period</strong> – Users can only cast their votes within the designated approval period, ensuring a fair and controlled process.</li>
 </ul>

-WHY CHOOSE VOTE CAST?
+WHY CHOOSE ioVOTE?

-Vote Cast is built with efficiency and transparency in mind.
+ioVote is built with efficiency and transparency in mind.
 Whether it's for elections, surveys, or opinion polls, this platform ensures fairness and accuracy while maintaining an intuitive experience for users.